-They might be a little hard to come by but Ayam Cemanis are somewhat difficult to obtain.
-They are available in the U.S. on-line for order from some breeders.
-However, this specific fibro breed is rather expensive.
-In spite of that, I must admit… the breed is very unique, different and beautiful.
-An Ayam Cemani would definitely make a striking appearance in any backyard flock!
+Ayam Cemanis are somewhat difficult to obtain.
+They are available in the U.S. on-line for order from some specialty breeders.
+However, Ayam Cemanis are usually expensive.
+The breed is very unique, different and beautiful and would make a striking appearance in any backyard flock!